Cecilia-x/PISA-visualization/README.md

     Bubble chart can convey 4 dimensions of quantitative data.
 It is suitable for this project.

-* CHOOSE OF PROJECTION:
+* CHOOSE OF VISUAL ENCODING:

-    As the main concern is the relation between social background and test result, the two axises use values of ESCS and score, because distance is the best way to convey quantitative information, by comparing each bubble's position readeres could learn better about relationship between ESCS and score.
+    As the main concern is the relation between social background and test result, the two axises use values of ESCS and score, because distance is the best way to convey quantitative information, by comparing each bubble's position readeres could learn easier about relationship between ESCS and score.

     Although size is not desirable for representing quantitative data, in seismology it has been used for representing earthquake magnitude.
 People are more readily to connect size to strongness.
 Therefore I choose size to representing power of influence, and let coefficient represented by color.